 Other costs include gifts for the bridal party, hair and makeup for the bride and/or bridesmaids, alcohol, wedding cake, and more.

-When it’s right to get a personal loan for a wedding?
+When is it right to get a personal loan for a wedding?

 If you need money to pay for your big day, taking out a loan for a wedding may make more sense and be more affordable than using a credit card or depleting your emergency fund.

 However, you should only consider a wedding loan if you can afford to pay off the debt within the loan’s term.
 This includes making the monthly payments on time, and taking into consideration that you’ll end up paying more over the life of the loan due to interest.
 Ensure your income can cover these costs, and you have enough flexibility in your budget to make the payments.